jntakpe/proxy-switcher/README.md

 ## Supported platform

-Right now only OSX is supported
+Right now only OSX and Windows platforms are supported